UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 Creating, preserving, and disseminating knowledge are fundamental missions for Texas State University.
 In this policy, as elsewhere, the university reaffirms its commitment to the principles of academic freedom.
 This policy affirms the traditional freedoms of the Texas State faculty, staff, and students in matters of copyrighted works (in all formats, including digital), through a fair and reasonable balance of rights and interests among creators, users, and the university.

 Texas State recognizes that research and scholarship by its faculty, staff, and students will result in scholarly publications, instructional materials, and other works with potential societal benefit and market value.
-These include manuscripts, textbooks, electronic media, syllabi, lecture recordings, tests, assignments, monographs, papers, models, scholarly articles, dissertations, theses, graphical designs, musical compositions, works of art, and other artistic and literary works.
+Examples include manuscripts, textbooks, electronic media, syllabi, recordings, tests, assignments, monographs, papers, models, scholarly articles, dissertations, theses, graphical designs, musical compositions, music recordings, works of art, and other artistic and literary works.
 This policy applies to all such works.

 This policy applies to all persons employed by Texas State, to all students of Texas State, and to anyone using Texas State resources or under the supervision of Texas State personnel.
 All Texas State employees, faculty, staff, and students are responsible for understanding and abiding by the university’s policies related to copyright and all other forms of intellectual property.
 Consult the Copyright Research Guide or contact the University Copyright Office with copyright questions.